schneids111/EMAuxiliary-Workflow/README.md

 Each component is fully stand-alone and can be run independently, but the workflow is designed to flow from one step to the next.

 ---
+⚙️ The EMAuxiliary Function

+The core functionality of this workflow is implemented in the EMAuxiliary() function, located in the EMAuxiliary/ folder.

+📄 EMAuxiliary.R — Generates Blimp syntax for multivariate multilevel models with auxiliary variables 📄 EMAuxiliary Reference Manual — Provides detailed documentation, arguments, and examples

+The function allows users to specify models using familiar lme4-style syntax and automatically translates these into Blimp input files for estimation.

+---
 ## 🚀 Getting Started

 ### 1. Installation and Requirements